Vihaan-Aswal/Roommate-Matcher/README.md

 ## Room assignment strategy by room size

-- **2-bed segments** — maximum-weight matching on pair graph.
+**2-bed segments** — maximum-weight matching on the complete pair graph via NetworkX.

-- **3-bed segments** — blossom-based seed pairs, then best-third growth with deterministic tie-breaks.
+**3-bed segments** — blossom-based maximum-weight matching produces seed pairs; leftover students (at most one) become singleton seed units.
+Seed units are then scheduled by a "fewest good options first" heuristic: units with fewer candidates scoring above 0.70 and a lower best-achievable score are built out first, ensuring the tightest placements happen while the pool is still full.
+Each unit grows by greedily appending the candidate with the highest average score against current room members, with minimum edge score as the tie-break.

-- **4-bed segments** — build high-quality pairs, then merge pair+pair maximising internal mean score.
+**4-bed segments** — max-weight 2-bed matching produces an initial set of pairs.
+Pairs are then merged greedily: for each base pair, all remaining pairs are ranked by the mean of the six pairwise scores across the merged quad (with minimum edge score as tie-break), and the best-ranking partner pair is selected.

-- **Post-pass optimization** — bounded swap pass improves minimum satisfaction without introducing new poor cases.
+**Post-pass swap optimization** — up to three passes evaluate every cross-room pairwise student swap.
+A swap is accepted only if it strictly raises minimum satisfaction and does not introduce new Poor-label students.
+Each pass uses a multi-criteria comparison (minimum satisfaction → poor count → total satisfaction → deterministic tie-break) to find the single best swap per pass.
+The phase short-circuits if no improving swap exists or if the current room state was already visited.

 ---